-This is translated through.

-All of the Curriculum Implementation points AND

-Early Support Plans for ALL children on the SEND Register,

-SEND Quality Standards,

-SEND Quality standards for pupil voice.
+This is translated through: All of the Curriculum Implementation points AND Early Support Plans for ALL children on the SEND Register, SEND Quality Standards, SEND Quality standards for pupil voice.
+Does this make sense?

 Definitions of special educational needs (SEN) taken from section 20 of the Children and Families Act 2014.